elliewix/github-training-brain-dumps/github_directions_text_only.md

 So we've seen how to revert a commit that we've made, let's look at how you can recover lost work.

-Go back into your Jupyter Notebook and use the "cut" button (the scissors icon) to delete all the cells in your notebook.
+Go back into your markdown file that you created and use the "cut" button (the scissors icon) and delete all the text that you put in there.

-Now save it!
-See how there's no undo for this?
-Oh no!

-But not oh no!
+Sometimes application's don't have undo.
+You may have been doing this within `nano` or another command line application and you used the wrong keyboard shortcut that deleted everything.
+So let's pretend that you cannot undo things within your text editor. (just so we can avoid messing with that and focus on using a regular program

 Go check things out in GitHub Desktop.
 You can see that your file is showing up as changed and all the cells in pink/red are deletions.
 You can get rid of these changes.

 Right click on the change in the Changes tab and select "Discard Changes".
 You'll want to do this to the checkpoints file as well if that's being tracked.

-Now go back to your Jupyter Notebook and reload the page.
+Now go back to your markdown file and reopen it.
 You'll see that your work is now returned to you.

-Activity 5 minutes:
+> Activity 5 minutes:
+>

-Use your file browser to delete (drag them to the trash) all the files inside your repository folder (but not the folder itself).
+> Use your file browser to delete (drag them to the trash) all the files inside your repository folder (but not the folder itself).
 Use the discard changes feature to restore all the files.
 Mac users, you may see a `.DS_store` file show up.
 You can safely add that to your ignored files.

-Activity 5 minutes:
+> Activity 5 minutes:
+>

-Delete the entire folder from your computer and recloan the repository to your computer.
+> Delete the entire folder from your computer and recloan the repository to your computer.
 Hint: github destop will prompt you to reclone it.